saswatijena/aws-dva-c02-notes/serverless-computing.md

 # Serverless
  - Enables you to build scalable application quickly without managing servers.
-[Continous Scaling]
+[Continuous Scaling]
  - Serverless apps are event driven and you are only charged when you code is executed [Low Cost]
  - AWS handles all the heavy lifting, you can focus on writing code instead of configuring servers